 The panelists are contributors to a new edited volume, The Politics of Social Inclusion: Bridging Knowledge and Policies Towards Social Change

-, which will be published in February 2020.
+.
 The book is a result of collaboration between the Comparative Research Programme on Poverty (CROP) of the International Science Council (ISC), the UNESCO Management of Social Transformations (MOST) Programme, and the University of Bergen (UiB).
 It includes chapters based on ethnographic field research in Kingston, Port-au-Prince, La Paz, Kampala, Beijing, Chongqing, Mumbai, Delhi, and villages in northern India.

 The Politics of Social Inclusion: Bridging Knowledge and Policies Towards Social Change